+The Wide Bandwidth Channel Switch subelement has the same format as the corresponding element (see 8.4.2.163), with the constraint that the New Channel Width field indicates a 80, 160 or 80+80 MHz operating channel width.

 Note to reader, not for inclusion in the draft.
 Thus the Frame Report doesn’t provide any information about the channel width of individual frames.
 Easiest would be to add another subelement providing a histogram of the frame (or better, PPDU) channel widths.
 This work has not been undertaken.